redis-performance/perf_data_converter/docs/STATIC_LINKING.md

 ./scripts/test-compatibility.sh
 ```

-This script tests the binary on Ubuntu 20.04, 22.04, and 24.04 using Docker.
+This script tests the binary on Ubuntu 22.04 and 24.04 using Docker.

 ## CI/CD Changes

 The CI pipeline now:

-1. **Builds on Ubuntu 20.04** for maximum compatibility
+1. **Builds on Ubuntu 22.04** as the default build environment
 2. **Uses static linking configurations** automatically
 3. **Tests on multiple Ubuntu versions** to verify compatibility